-When inhaled, it can trigger inflammation of the mouth, runny nose, dizziness and chest tightness.
+It can trigger inflammation of the mouth, runny nose, dizziness, and chest tightness if its is inhaled.

 Acetylcysteine has not been tested for its use during pregnancy and lactation.
-Therefore, in these cases you should only consume it after consulting a doctor.
+Therefore, you should consume it only after consulting a doctor in these cases.

 - To relieve the symptoms of certain diseases: viral hepatitis, liver disease, and the flu

-- To increase the effectiveness of some drugs or to reduce unwanted side effects
+- To increase the effectiveness of some medicines or to reduce unwanted side effects

-- To promote a better functioning of the respiratory tract in a wide range of diseases
+- To encourage a better functioning of the respiratory tract in a lot of diseases

 - To help with the treatment of chronic viral infections